Bircle: Historical timeline of Bury Workhouse

-1862 - Additions were made to the Bury Union workhouse providing separate infant accommodation.
+1862 – Additions were made to the Bury Union workhouse providing separate infant accommodation.

-1867 - The poor law guardians were to control vaccination districts and pay vaccinator from 1 - 3 shillings per child vaccinated in the district.
+1867 – The poor law guardians were to control vaccination districts and pay vaccinators from 1 – 3 shillings per child vaccinated in the district.

-1868 - Additions were made to the Bury Union Workhouse to provide separate accommodation for the 'insane'.
+1868 – Additions were made to the Bury Union Workhouse to provide separate accommodation for the 'insane'.

-1877 - On 9 June the foundation stone for a new 32 bed infectious diseases hospital at Jericho site was made by Alderman John Duckworth, chairman of the Bury Board of Guardians.
+1877 – On 9 June the foundation stone for a new 32 bed infectious diseases hospital at the Jericho site was made by Alderman John Duckworth, chairman of the Bury Board of Guardians.
 There was also to be a nurses' home and mortuary.